Cowboy Chicken logo

 Pros

-Zero disclosed lawsuits, zero franchisor-initiated enforcement actions, and zero government penalties (well below typical for Food & Beverage) — the system has a clean legal and compliance record, meaning fewer legal frictions for operators.
+Zero disclosed lawsuits, zero franchisor enforcement actions, zero government penalties, and zero fraud cases (all bottom 5% for Food & Beverage) indicate a clean legal and regulatory record, which reduces compliance risk and legal distraction.

 Cons